LASER PART MARKING

 Why should you choose laser part marking?

-When you want markings that won’t rub off or alter the surface tolerance of the material, choose laser part marking.
-When you want repeatable results, choose laser part marking.
-When you want unparalleled accuracy, choose laser part marking.
-Laser part marking improves traceability, yields clean, permanent markings and is fast and efficient.
+When you want markings that won’t rub off or alter the surface tolerance of the material, choose laser marking.
+When you want repeatable results, choose laser marking.
+When you want unparalleled accuracy, choose laser marking.
+Laser marking improves traceability, yields clean, permanent markings and is fast and efficient.

 AREX Fiber Laser Marking System by Datalogic